pypa/packaging.python.org/source/index.rst

   :doc:`tutorial on managing application dependencies <tutorials/managing-dependencies>`.
 * to learn how to package and distribute your projects, see the :doc:`tutorial on packaging and distributing <tutorials/packaging-projects>`
+* to get an overview of Python's packaging options, see the :doc:`Overview of Python Packaging <overview>`.

 Learn more
 ==========